-PFT Bible - This is one of the most popular fitness tests around the world.
-Just about every type of profession in the military, police, and fire category use this fitness test.
-Practicing these events is critical to your success to getting the job and sometimes maintaining your fitness to keep your job.
-However, your level of standards are highly than normal.
-The 3 mile run and the higher repetitions required on pushups, situps, and pullups in a non-stop fashion requires a good 8-10 weeks of solid specific training.
+PFT Bible: This is one of the most popular fitness tests around the world.
+Just about every type of profession in the military, police and fire category use this fitness test.
+Practicing these events is critical to getting the job and sometimes maintaining your fitness to keep it.
+However, your standards are higher than normal.
+The three-mile run and the higher repetitions required on push-ups, sit-ups and pull-ups in a nonstop fashion will take a good 8-10 weeks of solid specific training.

-This PFT Bible is a specific program that focuses on Pushups, Situps, Pullups and the 1.5 mile run - since you have a 3 mile run, you may want to start off with the 1.5 mile run at goal pace (9-10 minutes) and increase the distances weekly so you can easily get 3 miles fast.
+This PFT Bible is a specific program that focuses on push-ups, sit-ups, pull-ups and the 1.5-mile run.
+Because you have a three-mile run, you may want to start off with the 1.5-mile run at goal pace (9-10 minutes) and increase the distances weekly so you can do three miles fast easily.
 This program helps with functional strength of the abs, lower back, hips, upper body and running.
-The mix of weights, load bearing exercises will also help you prepare for the training AFTER the test where you will likely be doing training events wearing body armor.
-So once you ace the fitness test of the program, add a weight vest to much of the exercises and cardio events to prepare for the training after the test.
+The mix of weights and load-bearing exercises will help you prepare for the training after the test, where you likely will be doing training events while wearing body armor.
+So once you ace the program's fitness test, add a weight vest to much of the exercises and cardio events to prepare for the training after the test.

 What you eat (and drink) is the one factor affecting all of us multiple times per day and therefore has the greatest impact on a person’s overall physical performance and overall health.
-Nutrition being the number one approach to your performance.
-For instance, do not eat enough and you will last about 30 minutes before low blood sugar levels start to catch up to you.
-Do not drink enough water and dehydration or heat casualties start to occur.
+Nutrition is the most important factor in your performance.
+Do not eat enough, and you will last about 30 minutes before low blood-sugar levels start to catch up to you.
+Do not drink enough water, and dehydration or heat casualties start to occur.

 For the tactical athlete testing or going through a selection program, this fact does not change.

 The level of physical preparedness literally translates into life and death in these professions.
-This fact makes the tactical athlete a combination of strength and endurance athlete.
+This fact makes the tactical athlete a combination of strength and endurance.
 Long hours of high stress from limited sleep and massive physical demands provide very unique nutritional demands.
-See links for below for more options to eating, drinking, and supplements.
+See links below for more food, drink and supplement options.